-RALEIGH — Agriculture Commissioner Steve Troxler is encouraging farmers to have their corn tested for aflatoxin to prevent contamination of feeds and food.
+RALEIGH — Dry weather means that farmers are harvesting their corn a little earlier this year.
+Agriculture Commissioner Steve Troxler is encouraging farmers to have their corn tested for aflatoxin to prevent contamination of feeds and food.

 Aflatoxin is a byproduct of the mold Aspergillus flavus, and can be harmful to both humans and livestock.